 Simpler methods are given by van der Waerden in the case in which the polynomial has degree less than or equal to 4.
 These methods have been improved on by Jacobson [2], vol. 3, pp. 94-95.
 We note first that if the given polynomial has a linear factor, we may divide by that factor to obtain a new polynomial with the same Galois group.
 After all linear factors have been removed, a polynomial of degree 4 or less is either irreducible or is a quartic polynomial with two quadratic factors.
 The Galois group in this case is the direct sum of two cyclic groups of order 2 unless both polynomials have the same discriminant or unless one discriminant divides the other and the quotient is a square.
 Quadratic factors of a polynomial may easily be found by Kronecker's method (cf. [1], vol. 1, p.
 77).
 Therefore we are reduced to the case in which the polynomial is irreducible.
-If it is linear, the group is of order 1.
-If it is quadratic, the group is of order 2.
-If it is cubic, the group is of order 3 if the discriminant is a square, and is otherwise the symmetric group on three letters (of order 6).
+If it is linear, the group is of order 3 if the discriminant is a square, and is otherwise the symmetric group on three letters (of order \underline{a}).
 There finally remains the case of an irreducible quartic, and here Jacobson's algorithm is as follows: